2020 North Island Autumn Journey

 In the evening we will travel by gondola to dine amidst the stars at the Skyline Restaurant, and enjoy the panoramic views of Lake Rotorua from Mount Ngongotaha.

-We travel from Rotorua to Taupo, with a stop at the Lava Glass gallery and café for morning tea.
+We travel from Rotorua to Taupo, with a stop at the Lava Glass gallery to view glass blowing, the sculpture garden and for morning tea.

 Lava Glass has a magnificent sculpture garden featuring more than 600 glass art sculptures and some of the largest pieces of glass blown in New Zealand.
 Take a stroll through an acre of manicured grounds, around ponds, past bird-attracting native trees, and fields of magical glass flowers.